 - An almost complete wooden cabin for rental

 - Natural spring water source

-- Double vault compost toilet (to serve upcoming campsite; structure in need of some renovations)
+- Double vault compost toilet (structure in need of some renovations)

 - Tool shed and collection of basic tools, including a generator and some power tools.